scholarslab/scholarslab.github.io/collections/_posts/2024-08-22-gis-workshops-fall-2024.md

 **September 11th - Making Your First Map with ArcGIS Pro**

 Here’s your chance to get started with geographic information systems software in a friendly, jargon-free environment.
 This workshop introduces the skills you need to make your own maps.
-Along the way you’ll get familiar with the desktop GIS application, ArcGIS Pro, and a gentle introduction to cartography.
+Along the way you’ll get familiar with the desktop GIS application ArcGIS Pro, and a gentle introduction to cartography.
 You’ll leave with your own cartographic masterpieces and tips for learning more in your pursuit of mappiness at UVA.

 [Register Here!](https://cal.lib.virginia.edu/calendar/events/Fall2024GISWorkshop1)